 SELPAs with single placement extraordinary costs are eligible to submit for costs exceeding the threshold pursuant to EC Section 56836.21.
-The current threshold is \$81,627.73.
-If claims exceed the appropriation, the reimbursements will be prorated.
+The threshold is \$81,627.73.
+This is equal to the 2019-20 threshold, as there was no cost-of-living adjustment provided for 2020-21 fiscal year.
+If total claims exceed the appropriation of \$3 million, the reimbursements will be prorated.

-To ensure funding, claims for 2019-20 must be filed with the CDE by October 30, 2020.
-Because the CDE will strictly enforce the statutory reporting deadline, without exception, the signed certification page and supporting documentation was due to LACOE by Monday, October 5, 2020 These claims require certification by the County Office before submittal to the CDE.
-Refer to IB No. 5262, Nonpublic School Extraordinary Cost Pool Claims, FY 2019-20, dated September 14, 2020.
+To ensure funding, claims for 2020-21 must be filed with the CDE by November 1, 2021.
+Because the CDE will strictly enforce the statutory reporting deadline, without exception, the signed certification page and supporting documentation must reach LACOE by Monday, October 4, 2021.
+These claims require certification by the County Office before submittal to the CDE.
+We will issue an Informational Bulletin with detailed guidance in September 2021.